stylus/stylus/docs/interpolation.md

 ## Selector Interpolation

- Interpolation works with selectors as well, for example we may iterate while assigning the `height` property for the first 5 rows in a table as shown below.
+ Interpolation works with selectors as well.
+For example, we may iterate to assign the `height` property for the first 5 rows in a table, as shown below:

     table
       for row in 1 2 3 4 5
         tr:nth-child({row})
           height: 10px * row

-yielding:
+Yields:

     table tr:nth-child(1) {
       height: 10px;